shipwright-io/website/content/en/blog/posts/2020-11-30-intro-shipwright-pt2.md

 1. `/tekton/home`
 2. `/workspace`

 Where do these directories come from?
-Shipwright is built on top of [Tekton](https://tekton.dev/), taking advantage of its features to simpify CI/CD workloads.
+Shipwright is built on top of [Tekton](https://tekton.dev/), taking advantage of its features to simplify CI/CD workloads.
 Among the things that Tekton provides is a Linux user `$HOME` directory (`/tekton/home`) and a workspace where the application can be assembled (`/workspace`).

 ## Try it!